ckan/ckan/doc/plugins.rst

     (pyenv)$ paster create -t ckanext ckanext-myname

-You'll get prompted to complete a number of variables which will be used in your package.
+You'll get prompted to complete a number of variables which will be used in your dataset.
 You change these later by editing the generated ``setup.py`` file.
 Here's some example output:

 ::